 mavgen.py is a command line tool for generating MAVLink libraries for various programming languages.
 After the

 PYTHONPATH, it can be run by executing from the command line.

-For example, to generate MAVLink 2 C libraries for a dialect named your_custom_dialect.xml.
+Below is an example for how to generate MAVLink 2 libraries for the C programming language using a dialect named your_custom_dialect.xml:

 The syntax for for generating Python modules is the same, except that the

 --outputspecifies a filename rather than a directory.